 To help you draft your own playbook, here are what some of the top sales experts have to say about the importance of a sales playbook, as well as some examples.

-This eBook by the TAS Group’s Donal Daly discusses 12 crucial elements that belong in your sales playbook including:
+This post by the TAS Group’s Donal Daly discusses 12 crucial elements that belong in your sales playbook, including:

 - How to utilize sales tools in context at each stage

 This eBook from Marketo and Precision Thinking includes essentials that should be in your sales playbook.
 It contains:

 - How to prepare

 - Traps to avoid